Chart Color Schemes

 North Parramatta is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 North Parramatta has a high level of cultural diversity, with 49.8% of its population speaking a language other than English at home and 49.5% born overseas.
-Christianity is the predominant religion in North Parramatta, comprising 49.9% of the population.
-Hinduism makes up 10.1%, which is lower than the Greater Sydney average of 28.8%.
+Christianity is the main religion in North Parramatta, comprising 49.9% of people.
+Hinduism is overrepresented compared to Greater Sydney, making up 10.1% of North Parramatta's population versus 5.2% regionally.

 Frequently Asked Questions - Diversity